dustinwicker/dustinwicker.github.io/_teaching/2020-07-08-web_scraping.md

 driver.get(url=url)
 ```

-To **find the necessary information needed to extract the data**, you have a few options.
+**To find the necessary information needed to extract the data, you have a few options**.

 **Option 1**:
 * Right-click on the webpage and select 'Inspect'